rdkcentral/rdk-halif-device_settings/docs/pages/ds-display_halSpec.md

 ### Asynchronous Notification Model

 The below mentioned callback registration is used for aysnchronous notification:
-- dsRegisterDisplayEventCallback() - Callback registration which listens for display events
+- dsRegisterDisplayEventCallback() - Callback registration which for display related events

 ### Blocking calls